derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-25/03/2025 16:19:32 : 3 Database Admins walked into a NoSQL bar.
+26/03/2025 16:22:01 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-How many Prolog programmers does it take to change a lightbulb? false.
+Why did the QA cross the road?
+To ruin everyone's day.
 <!-- replace-with-joke ends -->